tolidano/commandox/README.md

  - Run all unit tests from the tests directory via `phpunit` (install phpunit 8+ globally with composer)
  - Include commenting where appropriate
  - Add a descriptive PR message, preferably referencing a GitHub issue
- - Only security and serious bug fixes will be accepted on the 5.4-7.1 version

 ## Inspiration / Original